 Cambridge Investment Research (CRD #39543) has many different complaints filed by the U. S. Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority, (FINRA) state regulatory organizations, and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated Cambridge Investment Research complaints, its regulatory problems, and represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against Cambridge Investment Research, you should strongly consider hiring an investment loss lawyer.
+If you believe you have a claim against Cambridge Investment Research, you should strongly consider hiring an investment fraud lawyer.
 You should not wait until it’s too late to file a claim.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 What Is Cambridge Investment Research?